monicahq/monica/readme.md

 `/var/www/monica/storage/app/public` if you want that data to persist between runs.
 See `docker-compose.yml` for examples.

-## Setup the project on your server or locally
+### Setup the project on your server or locally

 If you don't want to use Docker, the best way to setup the project locally is to use [Homestead](https://laravel.com/docs/5.3/homestead).
-This is what is used to develop MonicaHQ and will provide a common base for everyone who wants to contribute to the project.
+This is what is used to develop Monica and will provide a common base for everyone who wants to contribute to the project.
 Once Homestead is installed, you can pull the repository and start setup MonicaHQ.